 Active in his community, he is an active member of the Nassau County Bar Association’s Mentorship Program.
 He also serves on the Associate Board of the Association of a Better Long Island (“ABLI”).

-Mr. Cronin was named to the New York Metro Rising Star of Super Lawyer’s list in 2019 and 2020, and he was also named one of the “Who’s Who in Real Property & Tax Certiorari Law” by Long Island Business News in 2021.
+Mr. Cronin was named to the New York Metro Rising Star of Super Lawyer’s list from 2019 until 2021, and he was also named one of the “Who’s Who in Real Property & Tax Certiorari Law” by Long Island Business News in 2021.

 Rich earned his Juris Doctor, magna cum laude, from Fordham University School of Law.
 He was elected Order of the Coif, having graduated in the top 10% of his class, and was a member of the Intellectual Property Law Journal.

 Fordham University School of Law, J.D., magna cum laude

 Hofstra University, B.A., magna cum laude

 Circuit Court of Appeals, Second Circuit

 Nassau County Bar Association, Chairperson Tax Certiorari Committee

 New York State Bar Association, Tax Certiorari, Real Property, and Municipal Law Committees

 New York Metro Rising Star of Super Lawyers, 2019, 2020, 2021